Joomla Extensions

 Zero24 ReviewContentNotification:

-This Joomla plugin checks whether an existing content item has not been modified for an given time to inform the author and ask him to confirm the content of the article.
+This Joomla plugin checks if an item has not been changed for a certain period of time.
+It notifies the author and asks him if the content of the article is still correct.

 TLWebdesign Auto Delete Files: